thin-edge/thin-edge.io/docs/src/references/plugin-api.md

   * This is not an error to run this command twice or when the module is already installed.
 * An error must be reported if:
   * The module name is unknown.
-  * There is no version for the module that matches the constraint provided by the `--version` option.
+  * There is no version for the module that matches the constraint provided by the `--module-version` option.
   * The file content provided by `--file` option:
     * is not in the expected format,
     * doesn't correspond to the software module name,